PovertyAction/PII_detection/README.md

 There are a series of rules that are applied to a dataset's column to identify if a given column is a PII.
 Such rules are:

-* If column name or label match with any of the restricted words (check restricted_words.py to read the list) and has sparse string entries.
+* If column name or label match with any word of the list of restricted words ( ex 'name', 'surname', 'ssn', etc; check restricted_words.py) and has sufficiently sparse string entries.
+Ex: ‘What is your name?’ would be flagged, but ‘Do you like your name?’ not.
-* If entries in a given column have a specific format (at the moment checking phone number format, in future version we will include gps, birthday dates, national identifiers)
+* If entries in a given column have a specific format (at the moment checking phone number format and date format, we can expand to  gps, national identifiers, etc)
 * If all entries in a given column are sufficiently sparse (almost all unique).
 Ideal to identify open ended questions.

+Importantly, this is an arbitrary defined list of conditions, and for sure can be improved.
+Very open to feedback!

 Once the PIIs are identified, users have the opportunity to say what they would like to do with those columns.
 Options are: drop column, encode column or keep column.
 According to those instructions, a new de-identified dataset is created.
 Also, the system outputs a log .txt file and a .csv file that maps the new and encoded values.